Royal Albert Hall SW7 2AP

 Most shows are best enjoyed by children aged 5 or 6 and up, with no spoken language or scares.
 While toddlers might find it overwhelming, school-age kids, tweens, and teens are guaranteed to be impressed.

-Yes!
+Yes.
 Children and teens are welcome at all afternoon and early evening performances.
-Check the show’s start time and suggested minimum age—most productions are family-friendly, but always review the current guidance on the ticket page.
+Check the show’s start time and suggested minimum age – most productions are family-friendly, but always review the current guidance on the ticket page.

 Royal Albert Hall has many accessible features such as step-free entry, lifts, and accessible seating.
 However, some areas may have tight or sloped access; it’s best to confirm your needs when booking.
-Assistance and accessible facilities are available—ask at the Box Office for details.
+Assistance and accessible facilities are available – ask at the Box Office for details.

-Yes—several on-site restaurants, street food stalls, and bars cater to all tastes, with plenty of soft drinks and mocktails for younger show-goers.
+Yes, several on-site restaurants, street food stalls, and bars cater to all tastes, with plenty of soft drinks and mocktails for younger show-goers.
 There are also ice-cream vendors and snack kiosks during the interval.

 You can’t bring food into the auditorium, but you’re welcome to enjoy family snacks in the foyer or outside spaces before the show.

-Definitely!
-Cirque du Soleil is one of London’s hottest tickets every winter.
+Definitely, it’s one of London’s hottest tickets every winter.
 Book early, as weekend and school holiday performances often sell out months ahead.

 Matinee shows are perfect for families with younger children.
 Weekdays outside of school holidays are usually less busy, but for the true circus buzz, weekends and school breaks are a winner.